Military Veterans: Transitioning to Civilian Life

 Transition Resources for Former Military

 Both the DoD and the VA offer Transition Assistance Programs, also known as TAPs, for those leaving military service.
-These programs offer a range of support for veterans, including providing job and education resources so that they can start their new career on the right foot.
+These programs offer a range of support for Veterans, including providing job and education resources so they can start their new career on the right foot.